trillobite/jsonHTML/README.md

 --------

 -------------------------------------------------------------
 jsonHTML still does not have an official release, as the API is still under construction.
 In order to least affect anyone using this code library during the developmental phase, I still maintain the ideal that any changes to the API should be minor, and not drastic.
-If you have used v0.5.X-X, and want to begin using v0.6+ be sure to read the Incompatibility Notice, If you would rather still use v0.5 to v0.6, I left the old documentation renamed as, "READMEv0.5.md," and you should still be able to download the latest v0.6.X-X pre-release.
+If you have used v0.5.X-X, and want to begin using v0.6+ be sure to read the Incompatibility Notice, If you would rather still use v0.5 to v0.6, I left the [old documentation,](https://github.com/trillobite/jsonHTML/blob/master/READMEv0.5.md) and you should still be able to download the latest [v0.6.X-X pre-release.](https://github.com/trillobite/jsonHTML/releases/tag/v0.6-beta.1)

 #####Incompatibilities between v0.5 - v0.6 and v0.7: